dysdoc/declutter/README.md

 exactly that is not helpful, and worse, could drift when the underlying code is changed to (N-1) (for example).
 As such, it is considered as non-informative and labeled as "Non-information = Yes".
 The tool should take in a CSV file in the [described format](https://dysdoc.github.io/docgen2/decluttr-format.html), and output a label for each row as either "Non-information = Yes" for clutter, non-informative comments and "Non-information = No" for non-clutter ones.

+### Definition of Non-information
+In this study, we label as *Non-information* the comments that contain only non-information sentences.
+As such, the final criterion for annotation of non-information is defined as follows:
+“non-information is a comment that is completely uninformative and hence useless/should be removed (in the perspective of documentation decluttering)”.

+Our definition grounds on the [CADO](https://cado.informatik.uni-hamburg.de/coding-guide/) guidelines for Content Analysis for Software Documentation, which defines as non-information "any complete sentence or self-contained fragment of text that provides only uninformative boilerplate text".
+Among examples, simply restating the name of the API element without adding any detail, or stating the obvious, or simply restating the information in the rest of the code block" [(Maleej and Robillard, TSE 2013)](https://dl.acm.org/citation.cfm?id=2554417).

+Our annotation unit is the entire comment.
+Consistently with the CADO guidelines, if a comment contains both uninformative and informative sentences, we consider that the uninformative part of the sentence is only context for the informative part, and we rate the comment as 'Non-information = No' (i.e., the comment is informative).

 ### Data Description
 Both development and test data are distributed as *CSV with UTF-8 encoding*.  in the following format “id, type, path_to_file, begin_line, link_to_comment, comment, non-information”